It's still a "man's world", but this seems to be slowly falling apart

 Act 1: Enrollment

 Historically, women were generally excluded from post-secondary education due to stereotypical gender roles.
 You know, the ol' "women are supposed to stay at home and men are supposed to work" stuff.
-However, it seems like these stereotypes broke down in the 20th century, particularly towards the end of it, as women enrolled en masse into post-secondary education.
+However, it seems like these stereotypes broke down in the 20th century — particularly towards the end of the century — as women enrolled en masse into post-secondary education.
 Now, they comfortably outnumber men on American college campuses and are projected to continue this dominance in the future:

 I don't want to overstep my academic boundaries and draw wild conclusions from this data, but one has to wonder what happened from the 1970s onwards that caused the remarkable increase in post-secondary enrollment for women.
 Not only that, but what also really stands out to me is the stagnation in male enrollment in that same period.
 Nevertheless, I'll allow you to speculate as I move swiftly forward to the next act: educational achievements.

 Act 2: Achievements